Dave Slater, Natural England’s Acting Director for species licensing work, takes a look at Natural England’s licensing statistics for 2018 and 2019.

 The summaries do not include licence issued under the Protection of Badgers Act 1992 for the purpose of the prevention of the spread of disease as these are covered in detail elsewhere.

-The summary illustrates the wide range of our licensing work.
+The summaries for 2018 and 2019 illustrate the wide range of our licensing work.
+We deal with a very diverse group of applicants from ornithological researchers to pest control contractors.
 We deal with a very diverse group of applicants from ornithological researchers to pest control contractors.
 Every licence is carefully assessed against our licensing tests by our expert staff before a licence is issued, involving site visits and other evidence gathering in the more complex and unusual cases.

 As in previous years, we have authorised the removal of individual birds (or their nests), for example where they are a risk to transport or power supply infrastructure; the shooting of cormorants alongside scaring to protect inland fisheries; and the removal of birds that are presenting a risk to aircraft safety at an airport.